chilli-axe/mpc-autofill/README.md

 ### Q&A: Common Problems

-_The website just gives me "502 Bad Gateway"!_ The Danjo instance isn't ready yet, probably still scanning cards.
+_The website just gives me "502 Bad Gateway"!_ The Django instance isn't ready yet, probably still scanning cards.
 Have a look at the docker output.
 Use `docker-compose logs django` if you started them detached.

 _I changed some files but it looks like Docker didn't adopt those changes!_ All files including `drives.csv` are part of the image and not updated automatically.
 Try `docker-compose up --build --force-recreate` to rebuild all images and containers, and to make sure that all changes are reflected in Docker.